ergunizm/VideoWebsite/README.md

 Here's the demo app of v1 => videostemp.netlify.app

-Nextjs v13, React v18, react-redux v8, next-redux-wrapper v8, next-auth v4 is used in this project.
+Nextjs v13, React v18, react-redux v8, next-redux-wrapper v8, next-auth v4 are used in this project.